Barl75/portraits-of-macedonia/README.md

 - Make it available on smartphones;
 - Add the possibility of geo-tracking;
 - Add a map layer to add new participation;
-...
+- Add templating engines + JSON object with data to use template html for the modal ...